kaiku/jquery-character-counter/README.md

 ```

 __limit__ - the number of characters you wish to limit.
+__min__ - the number of characters you wish to set as the minimum allowed.
 __counterWrapper__ - the element you wish to wrap your counter in.
 __counterCssClass__ - the CSS class to apply to your counter.
 __counterFormat__ - the format of your counter text where '%1' will be replaced with the remaining character count.